ddadaal/ddadaal.me/contents/about-project.md

 ------------------------------------------------------

-After getting used to the life in university, I devoted my first winter vacation on this VicBlog, and another to rewrite it.
+After getting used to the life in university, I devoted my first winter vacation on this VicBlog, and another to rewrite it, and another to migrate to a static blog.

-Exactly the blog that you are reading on.
+Exactly the blog on your browser.

 It seems that my long-lasting dream finally comes true.

-However, it needs to be continuously maintained and improved, just as ourselves.

-**And I am gonna do it as long as I am alive.**
+**And I am gonna maintain and evolve it as long as I am alive.**

 -------------------------------------------------------------------------------